LeoTheCatMeow/Night-of-the-Dead-Updated/README.md

 - Cleared the banlist.
 - Experimental changes on mode availability:
 - XP requirement is now calculated based on the average XP of the team on a log scale, instead of based on the minimum.
-- XP requirement for Sec reduced from 3000 to 2500.
 - XP requirement for Nightmare mode increased from 500 to 4500, and still requires "No Newbie" (Everyone > 500XP).
 - The same 3500XP requirement is now used to determine Recruit vs Vet mode in a non-nightmare game.
 (Instead of "No Newbie")
 - Rewards have been added for Recruit AC, Surv, Sec as these now become possible.